1250 Calorie Diet Plan – Overview

 - One grilled skinless cooked chicken breast, 6 tbsp. cooked whole-wheat pasta, lightly sautéed broccoli, and 1 tbsp. red pesto sauce served with a salad

-- Salmon with peppers baked in the oven four new potatoes, boiled in their skins, and vegetables to accompany the main course.
+- Salmon with peppers baked in the oven with 4 new potatoes boiled in their skins, and vegetables to accompany the main course.

 - Veggie burger with coleslaw on the side